Can I link my debit card with a savings account?

 Many savings accounts place limits on the amount of withdrawals you can make in any given month.
-You could be limited to a maximum of five or 10 transactions per month, and in many cases you are not allowed to withdraw any funds at all.
+You could be limited to a maximum of five or ten transactions per month, and in many cases you are not allowed to withdraw any funds at all.
 If you break these conditions, you may be charged a fee or you may forfeit your right to earn the maximum interest rate available in any given month.

-The solution: use transaction accounts that pay interest
+Transaction accounts that pay interest

 If you want to combine the easy access a debit card provides with the ability to earn interest on your account balance, you might want to look for a transaction account that earns interest.
 These are common across pension and retirement accounts.

 Most transaction accounts don’t allow you to earn any interest and instead focus on easy access to funds and keeping fees to a minimum.
-But there are some accounts available that combine the best features of an everyday transaction account and a savings account.
+However, there are some accounts available that combine the best features of an everyday transaction account and a savings account.